HDQuanDev/react-native-tour/README.md

 # react-native-tour

 A lightweight helper to build interactive user guides in React Native apps.
-It highlights elements using an SVG mask for smooth animations and advances when the user taps the highlight.
+Written in plain JavaScript, it highlights elements using an SVG mask for smooth animations and advances when the user taps the highlight.
 Steps can optionally declare a `screen` so the tour may navigate between screens while keeping the overlay visible.